sidhgurnani/yolo-object-sorter-docs/docs/index.md

 # YOLO-Based Binary Object Sorting System

 Welcome!
-This GitHub page will contain documentation regarding what this project is about as well as progress for where I am at and all developments that have occured.
-This will serve as a log of my progress.
+This mkdocs page will contain documentation regarding what this project is about as well as progress for where I am at and all developments that have occured.
+This serves as a log of information I have collected throughout the development process.

 I just want to give a special thank you to Dr. Nirav Merchant from the University of Arizona for being an incredible mentor throughout the whole project.